Guna02826/Property-Management/Requirements/SRS-Complete.md

 **FR-5.9** The system shall send visit reminder notifications (24 hours and 1 hour before scheduled time).
 **FR-5.10** The system shall allow clients to view their scheduled visits and visit history.
 **FR-5.11** The system shall allow sales representatives to view and manage visits assigned to them.
 **FR-5.12** The system shall allow managers to view all visits for their subordinate team members.
+**FR-5.13** The system shall automatically detect when a sales representative is on leave and postpone coordinated visits.
+**FR-5.14** The system shall automatically reschedule visits to the next available date/time for the same sales representative when they are on leave.
+**FR-5.15** The system shall notify clients about visit rescheduling due to sales representative unavailability.
+**FR-5.16** The system shall check sales representative availability before confirming visit bookings.
+**FR-5.17** The system shall track sales representative leave status and leave dates.
+**FR-5.18** The system shall restrict client access to visit details - clients can only see that they "were interested" in a property, not full visit management details.
+**FR-5.19** The system shall allow only Sales Reps, Managers, and Assistant Managers to see full visit details and management.
+**FR-5.20** The system shall show interest indicators on property details for clients instead of full visit information.

+### 4.6 Parking Management

+**FR-5.21** The system shall allow parking space creation and management per building.
+**FR-5.22** The system shall support parking space assignment to specific clients or owners.
+**FR-5.23** The system shall support parking space assignment linked to contracts/leases.
+**FR-5.24** The system shall track parking availability separately from space availability.
+**FR-5.25** The system shall support different parking types (STANDARD, RESERVED, HANDICAP, ELECTRIC_CHARGING).
+**FR-5.26** The system shall include parking information in property search filters.
+**FR-5.27** The system shall display parking assignments in property details.

+### 4.7 Recycle Bin & Soft Delete System

+**FR-5.28** The system shall implement soft delete for all database records (deleted_at, deleted_by fields).
+**FR-5.29** The system shall automatically exclude soft-deleted records from all queries by default.
+**FR-5.30** The system shall allow only Super Admin to access the recycle bin (view deleted records).
+**FR-5.31** The system shall allow only Super Admin to restore records from the recycle bin.
+**FR-5.32** The system shall allow only Super Admin to permanently delete records from the recycle bin.
+**FR-5.33** The system shall track who deleted each record and when (deleted_by, deleted_at).
+**FR-5.34** The system shall support bulk restore and bulk permanent delete operations (Super Admin only).
+**FR-5.35** The system shall implement automatic cleanup of deleted records after retention period (configurable, default 90 days).

+### 4.8 Parent-Child Relationship Management

+**FR-5.36** The system shall support parent-child relationships (buildings→floors→spaces, etc.).
+**FR-5.37** The system shall allow deletion strategy selection: detach (remove parent reference) or cascade (delete parent and children).
+**FR-5.38** The system shall prevent orphaned records when using detach strategy.
+**FR-5.39** The system shall show relationship warnings and confirmation dialogs before deletion.
+**FR-5.40** The system shall implement relationship integrity checks.

+### 4.9 Dynamic API & Database Field Handling

+**FR-5.41** The system shall support dynamic field selection via query parameters (fields=id,name,address.city).
+**FR-5.42** The system shall support dynamic filtering via query parameters (filter[property_type]=COMMERCIAL&filter[price][gte]=1000).
+**FR-5.43** The system shall support dynamic sorting via query parameters (sort=price:asc,created_at:desc).
+**FR-5.44** The system shall use database schema introspection for field validation.
+**FR-5.45** The system shall provide generic CRUD endpoints that adapt to schema changes without API modifications.
+**FR-5.46** The system shall provide schema endpoint to discover available fields and relations.
+**FR-5.47** The system shall validate requested fields against actual database schema.

-### 4.6 Role Hierarchy & Management
+### 4.10 Role Hierarchy & Management

-**FR-5.13** The system shall support configurable role hierarchy relationships.
+**FR-5.48** The system shall support highly configurable role hierarchy relationships that adapt to each organization's structure.
+**FR-5.49** The system shall allow organizations to enable/disable roles per their needs (small companies may have only Owners, medium companies may have Owners + Managers, large companies may have multiple Managers, Assistant Managers, and Sales Reps).
+**FR-5.50** The system shall support multiple managers per organization.
+**FR-5.51** The system shall support multiple assistant managers per manager.
+**FR-5.52** The system shall support multiple sales reps per manager/assistant manager.
+**FR-5.53** The system shall provide organization-level role configuration UI.
+**FR-5.54** The system shall make hierarchy validation dynamic based on organization configuration.
-**FR-5.14** The system shall enforce hierarchical reporting structure: Owner → Manager → Assistant Manager (optional) → Sales Rep. Manager must always report to Owner.
+**FR-5.55** The system shall enforce hierarchical reporting structure: Owner → Manager → Assistant Manager (optional) → Sales Rep. Manager must always report to Owner.
 Assistant Manager is optional and reports to Manager when created.
 Sales Rep team reports to Assistant Manager when Assistant Manager exists, otherwise reports directly to Manager.
-**FR-5.15** The system shall allow enabling or disabling hierarchy rules per organization.
+**FR-5.56** The system shall allow enabling or disabling hierarchy rules per organization.
-**FR-5.16** The system shall support hierarchical approval workflows (e.g., Sales Rep actions requiring Manager or Assistant Manager approval based on hierarchy).
+**FR-5.57** The system shall support hierarchical approval workflows (e.g., Sales Rep actions requiring Manager or Assistant Manager approval based on hierarchy).
-**FR-5.17** The system shall allow managers and assistant managers to view and manage activities of subordinate team members (Sales Reps).
+**FR-5.58** The system shall allow managers and assistant managers to view and manage activities of subordinate team members (Sales Reps).
 Managers can view all subordinates including Assistant Managers and their Sales Rep teams.
-**FR-5.18** The system shall track hierarchical relationships between users in the `user_role_hierarchy` table.
+**FR-5.59** The system shall track hierarchical relationships between users in the `user_role_hierarchy` table.
-**FR-5.19** The system shall validate hierarchy rules when creating or assigning users to roles, implementing conditional logic to determine correct parent based on Assistant Manager existence.
+**FR-5.60** The system shall validate hierarchy rules when creating or assigning users to roles, implementing conditional logic to determine correct parent based on Assistant Manager existence.

-### 4.7 Bidding & Negotiation
+### 4.11 Bidding & Negotiation

 **FR-6.1** The system shall allow clients to place bids on available spaces.
 **FR-6.2** The system shall send real-time bid notifications to space owners via WebSockets.